 An introduction to basic principles of radiography, patient care, and terminology.
 Course material presentation relies heavily on practical examples, illustrations and problem solving.

 Radiologic Procedures II (2.02, Semester II)

 This course continues with a study of routine procedures excluding the skull.

 Radiologic Procedures III (2.03, Semester IV)

-Lesson content includes the completion of cranial radiographic procedures and lessons for contrast studies.
+Lesson content includes cranial radiographic procedures and contrast studies.

 Radiologic Procedures IV (2.04, Semester V)

-Lesson content for this course will be basic cross-sectional anatomy and a review of radiographic procedures in preparation for the ARRT Registry examination.
+Lesson content is focused on basic cross-sectional anatomy and a review of radiographic procedures in preparation for the ARRT Registry examination.

 Laboratory Exercises I (3.01, Semester I)

 A practical application of routine radiologic procedures in a supervised setting using non-energized equipment.
 The purpose of the laboratory exercises is to practice application of knowledge and begin to develop psychomotor skills.